effector/effector/src/content/docs/en/typescript/usage-with-effector-react.md

 ]);
 ```

-But at the moment, sent message still left in the input.
+But at the moment, sent a message still left in the input.

 ```ts
 // File: /src/pages/chat/model.ts